ginoruperez/contractorweb/src/main/resources/README.txt

   then save - this will call the savcon which will call PdfGenerator (rename the file as .pdf)  and  Email utility

+dev3  - First stable branch with all the functionality of CRUD and Presentation Layer.
+This is being used by FRONT-END REACT